EricTheoBrunet/SharePointShortURL/README.md

 I am sharing instructions and sample code to help you create short links using sharepoint.

 ### Use case
-Véronique needs to include a link to a Microsoft Teams meeting invites in the corporate HR employee learning system.
+Véronique needs to include a link to a meeting invite in the corporate HR employee learning system.
 The system only accepts a maximum length of 100 characters.
 The Microsoft Teams meeting invite is well above 100 characters.

 ### Common approach
 Users will typically use a third party like https://bitly.com/